The Chronicles of Narnia: Radio

-The BBC produced dramatisations of all seven novels starting in the late 1980s and running into the 90s starring Maurice Denham as Professor Kirke.
-They were Originally broadcast on BBC Radio 4 In the UK.
+The BBC produced dramatisations of all seven novels starting in the late 1980s and running into the 1990s.
+They were originally broadcast on BBC Radio 4 In the UK.
 BBC Audiobooks released both audio cassette and compact disc versions of the series.

 Between 1998 and 2002, Focus on the Family produced radio dramatisations by Paul McCusker of the entire series through its Radio Theatre programme.
 Over one hundred performers took part including Paul Scofield as the storyteller and David Suchet as Aslan.
 Accompanied by an original orchestral score and cinema-quality digital sound design, the series was hosted by Lewis's stepson Douglas Gresham and ran for just over 22 hours.
 Recordings of the entire adaptation were released on compact disc between 1999 and 2003.

 Stage

-Many stage adaptations of The Lion, the Witch and the Wardrobe have been produced over the years.

 In 1984, Vanessa Ford Productions presented The Lion, the Witch and the Wardrobe at London's Westminster Theatre.
 Adapted by Glyn Robbins, the play was directed by Richard Williams and designed by Marty Flood.
 The production was later revived at Westminster and The Royalty Theatre and went on tour until 1997.
 Productions of other tales from The Chronicles were also staged, including The Voyage of the Dawn Treader (1986), The Magician's Nephew (1988) and The Horse and His Boy (1990).

-In 1997, Trumpets Inc., a Filipino Christian theatre and musical production company, produced a musical rendition of "The Lion, The Witch and The Wardrobe" that Douglas Gresham, Lewis's stepson (and co-producer of the Walden Media film adaptations), has openly declared that he feels is the closest to Lewis's intent.
+In 1997, Trumpets Inc., a Filipino Christian theatre and musical production company, produced a musical rendition of The Lion, The Witch and The Wardrobe that Douglas Gresham, Lewis's stepson, has openly declared that he feels is the closest to Lewis's intent.
 The book and lyrics were written by Jaime del Mundo and Luna Inocian, while the music was composed by Lito Villareal.

 The Royal Shakespeare Company premiered The Lion, the Witch and the Wardrobe in Stratford-upon-Avon in 1998.
-The novel was adapted as a musical production by Adrian Mitchell, with music by Shaun Davey.
+The novel was adapted by Adrian Mitchell.
 The show was originally directed by Adrian Noble and designed by Anthony Ward, with the revival directed by Lucy Pitman-Wallace.
-Well received by audiences, the production was periodically re-staged by the RSC for several years afterwards.
+Well received by audiences, the production was periodically re-staged by the Royal Shakespeare Company for several years afterwards.

 In 2022, The Logos Theater, of Taylors, South Carolina, created a stage adaptation of The Horse and His Boy, with later performances at the Museum of the Bible and Ark Encounter.